Recurring revenue is the gold standard for SaaS companies, and revenue churn is perhaps the most important metric that they must work to combat.

 For a company with a foothold in communication, it makes sense that they would turn to what they know best to reduce their churn.

 CrazyEgg published a great piece on companies that reduced churn through effective communication with customers that featured Mention among a few other companies that used similar strategies.

 But as so many SaaS companies do, they began to struggle with it when they found success.

 As the popularity of their business grows with a userbase that grew from 50,000 users to 200,000 users, their churn rates quickly became unsustainable.

-To combat this, the company started by establishing a few facts about their users.
+To combat this, the company started by establishing a few facts about its users.

 First, they knew that their paid and free trial members were more profitable, and likely always would be, than the people that signed up for their free plan.